 SHOULD I DELETE PINS?

 In my opinion you should absolutely delete underperforming pins and pins with links that go nowhere.
 As we discussed before, pins can have a very short shelf life so if it’s under performing get rid of it.
 You may have pinned something a while back that has now sold out or been relisted with a different URL.
-Delete the old pin and pin and pin the new pin with the fresh URL.
+Delete the old pin and pin the new pin with the fresh URL.
 It brings me back to the social media machine favouring the popular pins as well as other forms of social media like Instagram and Facebook.
 Like everything, you need to work at it, tweaking and adjusting.

 When I started deleting underperforming pins my unique monthly visitors shot up by 50,000.
 I am guilty of looking at pins before I repin them to my boards to see how many times they have been repined.